-In February 2007, Engineers Without Borders at the University of Minnesota initiated partnership with Uganda Rural Fund.
+In February 2007, Engineers Without Borders at the University of Minnesota initiated a partnership with Uganda Rural Fund.
 This young non-profit, working to provide a trajectory of transformation for rural disadvantaged communities throughout Uganda, shared with us the current need for potable water and ecological sanitation at their new school called the Hope Integrated Academy (HIA).
-To address the need for water and sanitation, a team of students and professional engineers from the U of M and local engineering companies immediately began developing solutions.
+To address the need for water and sanitation, a team of students and professional engineers from UMN and local engineering companies immediately began developing solutions.
 Since 2007, EWB-UMN has implemented two phases of development at the HIA.
 With its strong partnership with URF and its past successes at HIA, EWB-USA UMN has expanded into communities surrounding the HIA.
 So far, one phase has been executed, and two more phases are in the process of design and implementation.

 Phase I: Rainwater Harvesting for HIA

 In August 2007, two EWB-USA UMN students and a professional mentor traveled to the newly constructed Hope Integrated Academy to perform the project assessment.
 The following June, six students and two professional mentors returned to Uganda to construct a rainwater harvesting collection, storage, and distribution system; a dry-composting eco-sanitation system with hand washing facilities was also installed.